cybergarage/uecho-go/doc/device_inside.md

 | 0x88 | Fault status | 0x42 = No fault has occurred |
 | 0x8A | Manufacturer code | 0xFFFFF0 = Testing code |

-The `uecho` add the following mandatory properties too.
-However, the developer doesn't need to update the mandatory properties because the `uecho` updates the mandatory properties automatically when any properties are added or removed.
+The `uecho-go` add the following mandatory properties too.
+However, the developer doesn't need to update the mandatory properties because the `uecho-go` updates the mandatory properties automatically when any properties are added or removed.

 | EPC | Property name |
 |---|---|